tanghui315/speakr-app/readme.md

 ## Configuration

-Configuration is primarily handled through the `.env` file in the project root (or `/opt/transcription-app` if deployed using the script).
+Configuration is primarily handled through environment variables in the `docker-compose.yml` file for Docker installations, or through the `.env` file for other installation methods (though note that the non-Docker installation methods are currently not working).

 **Key Variables:**